webmastersmith/WGU_Cloud_Computing/D338_Cloud_Platform_Solutions_AZ-104/Azure_Administrator_AZ-104.md

   - create role definitions and role assignments.
 - **Security Principal**
   - object that represents something(**Requestor**) requesting access to resource.
-  - Requestors can be internal or external users, groups of users, applications and services, resources, and so on.
+  - Requestors can be internal or external users, groups of users, applications and services(**_service principal_**), resources, and so on.
 - **Role Definition**
   - JSON list of allowed permissions. least privilege.
   - **Owner** built-in role has the **highest level of access privilege** in Azure.